Akshay0231/react-boilerplate/src/react_testing_doc/setup.md

 npm install --save-dev jest @testing-library/react @testing-library/jest-dom
 ```

-- `jest`: The Jest testing framework itself.
+- `jest`: Jest is a powerful and feature-rich testing framework commonly used with React applications.
-- `@testing-library/react`: The React Testing Library, which helps you interact with React components in tests.
+- `@testing-library/react`: React Testing Library is a user-centric testing utility that helps you interact with React components in tests.
-- `@testing-library/jest-dom`: The Jest DOM library, providing custom matchers for assertions.
+- `@testing-library/jest-dom`: Jest DOM provides custom matchers for asserting the state of the DOM elements in your tests.

 ### 2.2.3 Configure Jest

-Jest configuration is handled through the `jest.config.js` file at the root of your project.
-Create this file if it doesn't already exist, and add the following configurations:
+Jest configuration is managed through the `jest.config.js` file located at the root of your project.
+Create this file if it doesn't already exist and add the following configurations:

 ```javascript
 // jest.config.js